"Writers are always anxious, always on the run - from the telephone,

 I'm a journalist and writer specializing in comedy.
 I've written plays, sitcoms, novels and screenplays.
-I’ve also done some script editing and am part of a US-style writers room working on a sitcom.
+I’ve also done some script editing and am part of a US-style writers room.

 I was short-listed for a Channel 4 comedy drama award, and long-listed for the Kenneth Branagh new drama writing award and a BAFTA Rocliffe New Writing Forum.

-I have IMDB credits for two episodes of a sitcom, my Edinburgh and Camden Fringe debuts received several 4 and 5-star reviews, and my first feature, Blood Match, came second in the Reddit Screenwriting Contest.
+I have IMDB credits for two episodes of a sitcom, and my Edinburgh and Camden Fringe debuts received several 4 and 5-star reviews.

 A short comedy play called Christmas Break was part of the 600 Seconds evening of new writing organized by Spontaneous Productions at the Sydenam Centre in south London.